 artistic director

-At the University of Michigan, Carolyn earned both a bachelor's and master's degree in choral music education, after which she taught all levels of choral music in St. Louis, Missouri, and Bloomfield Hills, Michigan.
-In 1978, while teaching six choirs daily, she was voted to serve as the Michigan Honors Choir Director in Ann Arbor, Michigan.
+At the University of Michigan, Carolyn earned both a bachelor’s and master’s degree in choral music education, after which she taught all levels of choral music in Missouri and Michigan.
+In 1978, while teaching six choirs daily, she was voted to serve as the Michigan Honors Choir Director in Ann Arbor.
 In that same year, her high school students were the first American choir to travel behind the Iron Curtain to Romania and Bulgaria, where they sang in the languages of the countries.

-After teaching for eight years, she returned to Ann Arbor to begin her music doctorate in conducting, one of only two people accepted.
-Women were rarely taken seriously in the 1980s in the profession of conducting, but she stayed the course and finished her coursework.
+Also in 1978, she began her music doctorate in conducting in Ann Arbor, one of only two people accepted and the first female in the doctorate conducting program, at a time when women were rarely taken seriously in the profession of conducting.
 During these years, she directed the 80-voice adult community choir Southfield Madrigal Chorale in a suburb of Detroit.
 In her orchestral conducting she was the first woman to direct the Birmingham Symphony Orchestra and Plymouth Symphony Orchestras in Michigan.
 She was very honored to take her Southfield choir to perform at the ACDA regional conference in Ohio in 1982.
+She concluded her coursework and directed a dissertation recital but remains ABD, as she decided to dedicate her time to her first passion, her family.

-When she moved to Arizona in 1994, the Scottsdale Symphony hired her to direct and build their choir, which premiered a new contemporary Hungarian composition in 1995.
-After one year, she created the Arizona Arts Chorale, a community choir that thrived for twelve years.
-In 2007 she founded the Carolyn Eynon Singers, a community choir of 24 members.
+When she moved to Arizona in 1994, the Scottsdale Symphony hired her for a year to direct and build their choir, which premiered a new contemporary Hungarian composition in 1995.
+After this she created the Arizona Arts Chorale, a community choir that thrived for twelve years, and performed in Carnegie Hall, the Kennedy Center, and Beijing.
+In 2007 she founded the Carolyn Eynon Singers, a smaller community chamber choir.

 In 2010, she guest-directed the Phoenix Symphony on Copland’s Rodeo, and later Sleigh Bells, both memories she will treasure.
-She prepared Beethoven’s Ninth Symphony for the Scottsdale Symphony with ninety volunteer singers and Beethoven’s Chorale Fantasy with members of the Phoenix Symphony members at the Scottsdale Center for the Arts in 2021.
+She prepared Beethoven’s Ninth Symphony for the Scottsdale Symphony with ninety volunteer singers, CES, and the Scottsdale Philharmonic in 2018, and Beethoven’s Chorale Fantasy with members of the Phoenix Symphony at the Scottsdale Center for the Arts in 2021.

-She has had the pleasure of singing with John Rutter in Carnegie Hall when she took Arizona Arts Chorale and Carolyn Eynon Singers to perform on stage with other choirs.
+She has had the pleasure of performing at Carnegie Hall with both John Rutter and Doreen Rao.
 Jackson Berkey of Mannheim Steamroller accompanied Arizona Arts Chorale at the Kennedy Center for the Arts after Carolyn commissioned a new work by Berkey for the tour – truly a highlight for any choir!
-She has prepared choirs for James Sedares, Robert Moody, Hermann Michael, Doc Severinsen, and Michael Cristie, and even competed in the International Eisteddfod Festival in Wales
+She has prepared choirs for James Sedares, Robert Moody, Hermann Michael, Doc Severinsen, and Michael Christie, and even competed in the International Eisteddfod Festival in Wales.
+She was proud to bring her singers to perform in an outdoor concert at the 9/11 Museum in Manhattan.

 Choirs have taken Carolyn all over the world to China, Australia, Kenya, and Eastern and Western Europe.
 She thanks her husband, daughters, sons-in-law, and grandchildren for their love, patience, and support throughout her musical life journey.